🎧 Too lazy to read? Listen to an audio summary.

 TL;DR

-• The only practical answer is insulation: earplugs, white noise machines, window sealing, and picking your neighborhood before you sign anything.
+• The only productive question is what you control: earplugs, white noise machines, window inserts, and picking your neighborhood before you sign anything.

 It was 4 AM when I started drafting this post in my head.